 Downtown Milwaukee and Mequon campuses

-for a Registered Nursing career in a variety of healthcare settings.
-Theory and lab courses on campus set the
+This Associate in Applied Science degree program prepares students for a Registered Nursing career in a variety of healthcare settings.

-courses may be taken concurrently with the associate degree courses.
-See your advisor for more information.
+Career Outlook: Employers will expect graduates to have a plan for completing their bachelor's degree in nursing.
+Some Bachelor of Science Nursing (BSN) courses may be taken concurrently with the associate degree courses.
+Consult your advisor for information.

 Program Code: 10-543-1